AltropInc/alt/doc/script/TypeNumeric.md

 ```
 Here in the expression `x+y`, both `x` and `y` are promoted to int, and the result will be 300 in the type of `int`.

-Here are the numeric type promotion rules for addable and scalable Operation:
+Here are the numeric type promotion rules for addable and scalable opration:

 * if one value is a ldouble, both are promoted to ldouble, otherwise
 * if one value is a double, both are promoted to double, otherwise